luismirandad27/cheatsheets-4-fun/4_ExamPreparation/1_DatabricksDataEngineerAssociate/EP_Databricks_DE_Associate.md

 ![](assets/IncrementalProcessingAsset.png)

+Other important things in AUTO LOADER:
+- AUTO LOADER re-processes data that was not loaded.
+- Remember the parameter `maxFilesPerTrigger` to increase the performance.

 #### 1.1 Auto Loader parameters
 - We can use the following parameters if the *automatic schema inference and evolution* is active.